 How to Supplement Your Health Insurance for Maternity Leave Coverage

 If you are pregnant or thinking of getting pregnant, you may be wondering what kind of insurance coverage can help cover the costs.
 All ACA health insurance plans and Medicaid plans cover pregnancy.
 There is also supplemental insurance coverage available to help cover costs or loss of income following childbirth.
-If you are looking to find out what kind of supplemental maternity leave insurance coverage you can get for pregnancy, there are several options to consider.

 What Is Supplemental Maternity Leave Insurance?